Churchill magazine

 • Make sure that any timbers are free from damp and woodworm.

-• Check that pipes and tanks are fully-lagged.
+• Check that pipes and tanks are fully insulated.

-Patches of damp on walls or ceilings could mean there's a leak in the roof or radiators, and if left untreated may cause you long-term problems.
-Keep an eye on stains above skirting boards and use your nose – sometimes you can smell damp even if you can't actually see it.
+Patches of damp on walls or ceilings could mean there's a leak in the roof or radiators.
+If left untreated, this could cause long-term problems.

-Before you start, make sure your home and contents insurance cover you for any mishaps.
+Before you start, it's a good idea to check that your home and contents insurance covers you for any mishaps.

 Related articles